Rebel Without a Cause (1955)

 Sal Mineo, James Dean and Natalie Wood

-'Rebel Without a Cause' is a dramatic film made in 1955, directed by Nicholas Ray, and starring James Dean and Natalie Wood.
+'Rebel Without a Cause' is a dramatic film made in 1955, directed by Nicholas Ray, and starring James Dean, Sal Mineo and Natalie Wood.
 The movie was an immediate hit when it was released in October 1955, less than 1 month after James Dean's death in an car crash.
 It is regarded as a landmark film and is ranked at number 59 in the American film Institute's list of 100 Best Movies.
 In 1990 it was added to the American National Film Registry as being deemed "culturally, historically, or aesthetically significant."

 Search Amazon for 'Rebel Without a Cause'

-The movie's title comes from the 1944 book of the same name by psychiatrist Robert M. Lindner although the content of the book and the film are completely different.
 The movie has come to be regarded as a classic and it helped to establish the reputation of its young stars.
 James Dean was already famous for his performance in 'East of Eden' in 1955 and 'Rebel' reaffirmed his "rebellious teenager" image.
 His very brief but successful career and violent death in a high speed car crash transformed him into a cult figure.
 He gave a touching and exciting portrayal of the misunderstood teenager and his performance is complemented by the sensitive acting of co-stars Sal Mineo and Natalie Wood both of whom were nominated for Academy Awards for Best Supporting Actor and Best Supporting Actress respectively.

 The audience's view of Dean's Jim is like seeing a character being born, and growing before our eyes.
-That is fitting for Rebel's subject matter, but it also complements Ray's direction in terms of how its acute physicalitly expresses the tormented vitality within.
-It is sad that the projects Ray and Dean planned to work on together never came to fruition.
-One great film had to suffice.
-And 'Rebel Without a Cause' is undoubtedly a great film.
+That is fitting for Rebel's subject matter, but it also complements Ray's direction in terms of how its acute physicality expresses the tormented vitality within.

 Main Cast